The Four Pillars of

 Based on your answers, create a unique view for each department at your company.
 Because if you’re a marketer, you need different strategies for solving a segmentation problem vs. an ABM problem.
 When you approach the data like a product manager, you can successfully operationalize your go-to-market plan across your entire organization.

-Key Takeaways for Building Your Go To Market Plan
+Key Takeaways for Building Your Go To Market Strategy

 To summarize, bring these four elements together to build an efficient go-to-market plan.